Our Academy

 In addition, one seminar room has an interactive whiteboard touch screen, and two of the seminar rooms can be opened up to create a larger teaching space.
 Students are provided with access to WiFi internet within the centre and throughout the rest of the hospital.
 We also loan out iPads for students who require them.

-Student Common Room;
+Student Common Room

 Simulation Centre